vrtmrz/obsidian-livesync/README.md

     _NOTE: of course We want to set "app://obsidian.md" but it's not acceptable on Cloudant._
     ![step 2](instruction_images/couchdb_2.png)

 1. And open the "Databases" tab and hit the "Create Database" button.
     Enter the name as you like <sup>(\*2)</sup> and Hit the "Create" button below.
     ![step 3](instruction_images/couchdb_3.png)

-1. If the database was shown with joyful messages, then you can close this browser tab now.
+1. If the database was shown with joyful messages, setup is almost done.
+    And, once you have confirmed that you can create a database, usullay there is no need to open this screen.
+    You can create a database from Self-hosted LiveSync.
     ![step 4](instruction_images/couchdb_4.png)

 ### Credentials Setup